Three ways to start preparing for the upcoming tax season

 It helps to flag all relevant tax-related dates on your calendar now so you don’t forget about them later (like FOMO but for your money).

-For example, the Canada Revenue Agency (CRA) will open around the last week of February– and the sooner you file the sooner you’ll get your refund.
+For example, the Canada Revenue Agency (CRA) will open on February 24 and the sooner you file the sooner you’ll get your refund.
 If you like living on the edge, mark your calendar for April 30 as that’s the last day to file before you get hit with penalties by the Canada Revenue Agency.
-For those who are self-employed or from the United States, you get a little extra time – you won’t have to file until June 15.
+For those who are self-employed, you get a little extra time – you won’t have to file until June 15.

 2. Track down receipts like they owe you money!
 Because they probably do!